f5devcentral/shapeRank/README.md

 [For Windows](https://f5devcentral.github.io/shapeRank/downloads/shapeRankWithIDE.zip)

-Note that the app's are unsigned, so you wiill need to explictly force the OS to open them the first  time.
+Note that the app's are unsigned, so you wiill need to explicitly force the OS to open them the first  time.